garethjmsaunders/digital-code-style-guide/php.md

 Regex pattern: `(([A-Z]+)_*)+`

-Variables should only contain UPPERCASE letters, use underscore separators, and be reasonably named to indicate their purpose and contents.
+Constants should only contain UPPERCASE letters, use underscore separators, and be reasonably named to indicate their purpose and contents.
 Numbers SHOULD NOT be used in constants.

 ```
 define('MIN_VALUE', '0.0');